coq/coq/doc/sphinx/using/tools/coqdoc.rst

    The recognition of tokens is done by a (``ocaml``) lex automaton and thus applies the longest-match rule.
-For instance, `->~` is recognized as a single token, where Coq sees two tokens.
+For instance, `->~` is recognized as a single token, where Rocq sees two tokens.
 It is the responsibility of the user to insert space between tokens *or* to give pretty-printing rules for the possible combinations, e.g.